pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 ```
 u64     client-id
-u32     number of graph
+u64     id of graph
 ```

 If all is well, 200 is returned with this body:

 ```
 u64     client-id
-u32     number of graph [redundent, but we leave it in for now]
+u64     id of graph [redundent, but we leave it in for now]
 ```

 If the graph is not found, 404 is returned with an error body as